antonioscalaunina/ANTI-FASc/bin/README.md

 This code import input information from several configuration files.
 The files *Parameters/input.json* and *Parameters/scaling_relationship.json* must be set by the user.
 The input files in the folders *Barycenters*, *Connection_cell*, *Mesh* and *Matrix_distances* must be computed in the preprocess module (for more details about these files see the examples in the main folder)

+This module also makes use:

+the scripts utm2ll.m and ll2utm.m available at https://it.mathworks.com/matlabcentral/fileexchange/45699-ll2utm-and-utm2ll.
+These scripts are redistributed in this distribution along with their copyright and licence notice.
+(See within the folder src/Rupture_areas/) the script dist_wh.m available in the github repository Beamform at https://github.com/lsxinh/Beamform/blob/master/dist_wh.m